grcatterall/text-adventure/README.md

-# App Academy Adventure
+# Adventure

-Welcome to App Academy Adventure!
+Welcome to Adventure!
 For this project, you will add different item types to a text adventure using OOP principles.
 Use the test specs to guide you as you work through each task described below.